Panajot Pano

 Panajot Thoma Pano (Παναγιώτης Θωμάς Πάνου; 7 March 1939 – 19 January 2010) was an Albanian football player.
 He started his career as a goalkeeper in the 17 Nëntori Tirana youth academy, but later became the most prolific centre-forward of their arch-rivals, Partizani Tirana.
 During his eighteen-year career he played 24 matches as part of the Albania national team and was awarded the Albanian UEFA Jubilee Award.

 Due to his skills and abilities, Pano earned the nickname "The little Puskás" by sports commentators.

 Early life

-Panajot Pano, Panayiotis Thomas Panou) was born in Durrës, to Greek parents Thoma and Vasilika Pano who came from Lefterhor, Delvinë.
+Panajot Pano (Panayiotis Thomas Panou) was born in Durrës, to ethnic Greek parents Thoma and Vasilika Pano who came from Lefterhor, Delvinë, Albania.
 He developed a passion for the sport when he was around 4–5 years old.
 His parents were against him playing football and instead wanted him to focus more on school.

 Club career

 Early career

 Pano begun his football career in 1954 by playing as a goalkeeper for 17 Nëntori Tirana.
 He their youth team which was coached by the former national team manager Adem Karapici initially and then Xhavit Shyqyri Demneri until the age of 16.
 He was handed his under-19s debut with Tirana by Demneri on 18 July 1956 in a youth national championship game against Korabi Peshkopi and he scored his first goal for the side on 5 August of the same year against Kukësi.